A brief history of mobile application development

-Facebook, Instagram are the good examples of social media apps developed using React Native.
+Facebook, and Instagram are the good examples of social media apps developed using React Native.

 There are cases when it is not recommended to go for cross-platform development.
-However, the fact is in most of the real business cases React Native can increase the speed of mobile development by significant amount.
-While making iterative releases and further enhancements it can be even faster and more cost efficient, as it directly saves on repetitive efforts for both platforms
+However, the fact is in most real business cases React Native can increase the speed of mobile development by a significant amount.
+While making iterative releases and further enhancements it can be even faster and more cost-efficient, as it directly saves on repetitive efforts for both platforms.